-Hey guys, in this article, we are going to discuss the 7 advanced Instagram marketing tips for small businesses.
+Hey guys, in this article, we are going to discuss the seven advanced Instagram marketing tips for small businesses.
 So keep reading.
 When you’re creating content to promote your brand and your business, it’s a great idea to be up-to-date on the best Instagram marketing tips.
-After all, you want to make sure you’re maximizing your time and impact and getting your biggest ROI possible for the effort and money you’re investing.
+After all, you want to make sure you’re maximizing your time and impact and getting the biggest ROI possible for the effort and money you’re investing.
 One proven way to save time is using an Instagram bot when it gets hard doing everything on your own.
 This is pretty useful if you’ve just started spreading on the network.

-Today we’ll go beyond the basic Instagram marketing tips you’ve probably heard multiple times.
+Today, we’ll go beyond the basic Instagram marketing tips you’ve probably heard multiple times.
 Instead, we’ll be looking at seven advanced Instagram marketing tips that can help you take your Instagram game to the next level.

 7 Advanced Instagram Marketing Tips: